libp2p/docs/content/concepts/address-discovery-and-advertisement.md

     - The address has been seen at least once in the last 10 minutes(offers some protection against changes in our own network conditions).

-    - On top of all the above, the observed address manager selects ONLY the “top” two observed addresses for each group of (IP address + Transport protocol).
+    - On top of all the above, the observed address manager selects ONLY the "top" two observed addresses for each group of (IP address + Transport protocol).
 For ranking, we prefer observations created because of inbound connections over outbound ones(obviously), using the number of peers who reported that same observed address to resolve ties.